yuchild/galvanize_datathon2020/README.md

 # Tweet Influencers
 This project is a part of the [Galvanize Alumni Relations](http://glavanize.com) at [Galvanize Datathon 2020 Blog](https://blog.galvanize.com/alumni-datathon-digging-into-the-election/).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/yuchild/galvanize_datathon2020).
+This project can be found at the [main GitHub repo](https://github.com/yuchild/galvanize_datathon2020).

 #### -- Project Status: [Active]